 - Enhanced Classes (Math-Science, and Grammar)

 - Tuesday and Friday the 10 – 10:30 slot is a 30 minute “Office Hours” session.
-This time is used to help children requesting help, and to work with those not meeting their assignment deadlines; children who are up to date with work are not required to stay.
+This time is used to help children requesting help, and to work with those not meeting their assignment deadlines or needing additional help; children who are up to date with work are not required to stay.

 - Group Project Presentations: These are the culminations of Fall and Spring Units.
 Family members are invited and encouraged to attend to share in the student project presentations.
-December 17 and June 17, 8:00am PACIFIC time.
+December 9 and June 9, 8:00am PACIFIC time.
 Winter Student Sharing, February 24th.

-- Fall Session, 13 weeks: September 13 to December 17 [breaks: Canadian Thanksgiving (Monday week of October 11th) and US Thanksgiving (full week of November 22)]
+- Fall Session, 13 weeks: September 12 to December 9 [breaks: Canadian Thanksgiving (Monday October 10th) and US Thanksgiving (Thursday and Friday November 24 and 25)]

 - Winter Session, 8 weeks: January 2 to February 24 [breaks: MLK Day (January 16)]